 Since fish particularly enjoy these conditions, they will be more likely to head towards the shore to feed.

-Even without the addition of rain or windOpens in a new tab., this sort of weather can result in a reasonably successful surf fishing day.
+Even without the addition of rain or wind, this sort of weather can result in a reasonably successful surf fishing day.

 The murky waters allow them to hide from predators while providing them with the ability to trap their prey and feed effectively.